jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/livesync/index.md

 When you’re forced to redeploy to Bluemix each time you make a change, you waste valuable development time.
 To quickly make changes to your project and preview the changes, turn on Live Edit mode in the DevOps Services Web IDE.

-1. On the run bar, click the menu in the and select your new launch configuration.
+1. On the run bar, click the menu and select your new launch configuration.
+  * The new launch configuration has the name of the original launch configuration with "-1" appended to it.
 2. Turn on **Live Edit**.
 The code in your workspace is deployed to Bluemix according to the new launch configuration.
 ![Clicking the Live Edit button][9]
 3. When redeployment finishes, the deployment status icon turns green and the phrase "`(running: live edit)`" is shown beside your launch configuration on the run bar.